MudMoh/requirement-analysis/README.md

 #### Use Cases:

-Customer: Search for a Hotel, Register Account, Log In, Book a Hotel, View Booking Details, Cancel a Booking.
+- **Customer:** Search for a Hotel, Register Account, Log In, Book a Hotel, View Booking Details, Cancel a Booking.

-Hotel Manager: Manage Hotel Listings, Log In, View Booking Details.
+- **Hotel Manager:** Manage Hotel Listings, Log In, View Booking Details.

-Here is a placeholder for the Use Case Diagram you will create: